Jill Vaughn

 Jill Vaughn (born 1968) was a brewmaster at Anheuser-Busch (now Anheuser-Busch InBev) from 1992 to 2018.
-She developed and released beers such as Bud Light Lime, Michelob Ultra, Shock Top, Bud Light Platinum, Shock Top, and the Straw-Ber-Rita.
+She developed and released beers such as Bud Light Lime, Michelob Ultra, Bud Light Platinum, Shock Top, and the Straw-Ber-Rita.

 Education

 Vaughn was born in 1968 and grew up in Ohio.
 She obtained a Bachelor of Science in Food Technology and Animal Science from Ohio State University in 1990, and Master of Science in Food Science and Technology from Ohio State University in 1992.
 In 2015, Vaughn completed a certificate in sensory and consumer science from the University of California, Davis.

 While at Ohio State University, Vaughn saw a job notice on a bulletin board with details about a position opening at one of Anheuser-Busch's breweries.
 She applied and said in an interview that "before my interview I actually went to the library and took out a textbook on the science of brewing to read on the plane.
 I brought it to my interview, and they were so impressed that I was taking the opportunity so seriously that I got hired."